juanjosalco/My_Little_Robot/compiler/Lex.md

 ## Introduction
 Lex is a lexical analyzer generator that takes a set of regular expressions as input and generates C code for a scanner that tokenizes the input text according to the specified patterns.
 It uses a finite state machine to match the regular expressions and perform actions associated with each pattern.
 The generated scanner can be incorporated into a larger program or used as a standalone component.

+## Description
+This is a simple robot that can move around a 10x10 grid.
+It can be placed on the grid, moved and rotated.
+The grammar provided allows the user to input a series of instructions for the robot to follow.
+These instructions can include movement and rotation commands.
+The grammar also includes rules for handling connectors and final connectors, allowing the user to chain together multiple instructions in a single program and have a more natural interaction with the robot.

+By using the grammar, the user can create programs that control the robot's movements and report its position on the grid.
+This can be useful for a variety of applications, such as simulating the movement of a physical robot or testing algorithms for robot navigation.

 ## Context Free Grammar

 Here are the accepted words for each token: